Blackburn Point Swing Bridge

-The Blackburn Point Bridge is a historic swing bridge located near Osprey, Florida, United States, that is listed on the U.S. National Register of Historic Places.
-It is a one-lane swing bridge located on Blackburn Point Road at the Gulf Intracoastal Waterway.
-It is the northernmost of the two bridges connecting the barrier island Casey Key to the mainland of Florida.
+The Blackburn Point Swing Bridge is a swing bridge near Osprey, Florida, United States built over the Gulf Intracoastal Waterway.
+The bridge and another bridge connect Casey Key to the Florida mainland.
+It is listed on the U.S. National Register of Historic Places and is a one-lane steel truss swing bridge along Blackburn Point Road.
+It is the northernmost of the two bridges connecting the barrier island of Casey Key to the mainland.